cryptiksouls/icecast-shoutcast-metadata-grabber/README.md

 Turns out that if you add an extra header when you connect to the server you can make it send you a different stream which is made up of the mp3 and the metadata spliced together.
 The problem is that your browser won't play it, as it's not a proper mp3.

-This is a simple service worker which will intercept network requests from any html audio elements on your page and add the header to a fetch request to retrieve the metadata stream fro your server.
+This is a simple service worker which will intercept network requests from any html audio elements on your page and add the header to a fetch request to retrieve the metadata stream from your server.

 It then handles the response, splitting the metadata and the mp3 data and returns the mp3 data as a readable stream to your audio element and posts a message containing the metadata to your main window.